Darlaa's Story

 treatment of RSD including: analgesics, antidepressants, anticonvulsants, muscle relaxants,

 NSAIDS, and NMDA receptor blockers.
-Each medication attacks the symptoms in a
+Each medication attacks the symptoms in a different

-on the streets.
-According to Neurology Today, a well-known health magazine, Ketamine acts
+According to Neurology Today, a well-known health magazine, Ketamine acts on the nerve as

-on the nerve as a cast would on a “broken bone.”
-In my experience as well as many other
+a cast would on a “broken bone.”
+In my experience as well as many other patients’ physical

-different implants may be surgically placed in the patient.
-One of them is a morphine pump,
+may be surgically placed in the patient.
+One of them is a morphine pump, and it is placed in

-and it is placed in the abdomen.
-It delivers a continuous amount of concentrated morphine
+the abdomen.
+It delivers a continuous amount of concentrated morphine into the nerve.
+The

-into the nerve.
-The other type of implant is a neurostimulator.
-According to the International
+other type of implant is a neurostimulator.
+According to the International Research Foundation

-Research Foundation for RSD/CRPS, a leading research foundation run by three certified
+for RSD/CRPS, a leading research foundation run by three certified Mds and one PhD,

-Mds and one PhD, “neurostimulation systems use low-intensity electrical impulses to keep
+“neurostimulation systems use low-intensity electrical impulses to keep the pain signals from

-the pain signals from reaching the brain.”
-Sometimes, pain will still occur after all these
+reaching the brain.”
+Sometimes, pain will still occur after all these treatments have been

 There is no cure for RSD, but there are some treatments available to put this condition in